CO-VADA: A Confidence-Oriented Voice Augmentation Debiasing Approach for Fair Speech Emotion Recognition: Ablation Study

 \subsection{Effect of Bias Selection and Voice Conversion}

-We compared four configurations that vary in the use of bias selection (\textbf{BS}) and voice conversion (\textbf{VC}) augmentation.
-Table \ref{tab:bs_vc_ablation} summarizes the results.
+We compared three configurations that vary in the use of bias selection (\textbf{BS}) and voice conversion (\textbf{VC}) augmentation.
+Table \ref{tab:bs_vc_ablation} reports their relative improvement over the ERM baseline, which does not apply BS or VC.

-\begin{itemize} \item Configuration~\#1 served as the baseline, which applied neither BS nor VC. \item Configuration~\#2 included BS but not VC.
-In this setting, bias-contrary samples were assigned higher weights during training, but no data were augmented. \item Configuration~\#3 included VC but not BS.
-VC was applied to randomly selected pairs of utterances without considering their bias status. \item Configuration~\#4, which represents our complete method, applied both BS and VC by selecting bias-guiding and bias-contrary samples and generating converted examples accordingly. \end{itemize}
+\begin{itemize} \item Configuration\#1 included BS but not VC.
+In this setting, bias-contrary samples were assigned higher weights during training, but no data were augmented. \item Configuration\#2 included VC but not BS.
+VC was applied to randomly selected pairs of utterances without considering their bias status. \item Configuration\#3, which represents our complete method, applied both BS and VC by selecting bias-guiding and bias-contrary samples and generating converted examples accordingly. \end{itemize}

-As shown in Table \ref{tab:bs_vc_ablation}, our method (\#4) achieved the best overall balance between classification performance and fairness.
-It produced the lowest $\mathrm{TPR}_{\text{gap}}$ and $\mathrm{DP}_{\text{gap}}$ scores, with competitive Macro F1.
-Configuration~\#2 improved the accuracy slightly but offered a limited fairness improvement.
-Configuration~\#3 performed better than the baseline in fairness, but its overall results remained inferior to ours.
+As shown in Table \ref{tab:bs_vc_ablation}, our method (\#3) achieved the best overall improvement compared to ERM, striking the best balance between classification performance and fairness.
+It produced the largest reductions in $\mathrm{TPR}_{\text{gap}}$ and $\mathrm{DP}_{\text{gap}}$, along with competitive Macro F1.
+Configuration\#1 improved the accuracy slightly but offered a limited fairness improvement.
+Configuration\#2 yielded more fairness improvement than \#1, but its overall results remained inferior to ours.